Updated February 10, 2019

 Like many things in life there is more to think about with a glass block shower than initially obvious.
 As my Dad used to tell me, “An ounce of perseverance is worth a pound of genius, and in this family, we ain’t got no genius so Mike you need to work you butt off.”
 I think what it comes down to is you to work your “research butt” off before beginning a glass block shower.
 This research effort will give you the best results (the base and wall will work together, the grout joints will be small, you’ll use the coolest design out there).
 You’ll end up with the best products, coolest design and an installation approach which will be built to last.

 If you need help through a glass block shower project, I’d love to assist (as I mentioned above I’ve been working on these projects since when Moses was a child – ha!
 Ha!).
 For more information call 3.the numbers below or comment on this post.

 For assistance with glass block shower wall and base (which can be prefabricated to your specifications) call Innovate Building Solutions on a nationwide basis 877-668-5888.
 For a local installation or supply project Cleveland Glass Block (216-531-6363) or Columbus Glass Block (614-252-5888).

-Tags: Glass Block, glass block design, glass block installation, glass block shower, glass block shower installation, glass block shower stall, glass block shower wall, glass block wall, glass block wall construction, glass bricks
+Tags: cultured stone shower pan, custom glass block, custom glass block wall, Glass Block, glass block base, glass block design, glass block installation, glass block pan, glass block shower, glass block shower installation, glass block shower stall, glass block shower wall, glass block wall, glass block wall construction, glass bricks, prefab glass block wall

 Trackback from your site.